-25 5 Conclusions
+5 Conclusions

 As the examples presented here illustrate, the current version of EPANET can produce results for which the mass of a water-quality constituent is not conserved.
-Significant mass imbalances can occur when modeling water quality, even for water-quality time steps considerably shorter than those commonly used with EPANET.
+Significant mass imbalances can occur when modeling water quality, even for water-quality time steps considerably shorter than those commonly used with EPANET and that are consistent with good modeling practices.
 These mass balances are associated with inaccurate estimated constituent concentrations.